Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

 For facilities with non-uniform capacities, i.e., the general CFL problem, Pal et al.~\cite{10.5555/874063.875600} presented a $(9,5)$-approximation based on local search algorithm.
 The ratio was improved by Mahdian and Pal~\cite{DBLP:conf/esa/MahdianP03} to an $(8,7)$-approximation.
 Zhang et al.~\cite{DBLP:conf/ipco/ZhangCY04} introduced the idea of multi-exchange local operations and further improved the ratio to $(6,5)$.
 The algorithm was later modified by Bansal et al.~\cite{DBLP:conf/esa/BansalGG12} to achieve a $5$-approximation, which is the best ratio known for the CFL problem.

 In contrast to the rich LP-based toolboxes developed for the uncapacitated facility location problem (UFL), the fact that no LP-based algorithms with constant approximation guarantee were known for CFL was intriguing and surprising.
 In fact, devising an LP-based approximation with constant guarantee for CFL was listed as one of ten open problems in the textbook on approximation algorithm due to Williamson and Shmoys~\cite{10.5555/1971947}.
 This problem was resolved by the notable work of An, Singh, and Svensson~\cite{DBLP:conf/focs/AnSS14}, in which a strong multi-commodity flow network (MFN) relaxation with constant integrality gap is presented.
-The approximation guarantee obtained in this work, however, is in the order of couple hundreds, and it remains an open problem to devise a better LP-based guarantee for CFL or a better integrality gap for the MFN relaxation.
+The approximation guarantee obtained in this work, however, is in the order of 288, and it remains an open problem to devise a better LP-based guarantee for CFL or a better integrality gap for the MFN relaxation.

-In the pursuit of settling down the approximability of CFL, an important variation between the general problem and the case with uniform capacities is when we have cardinality-type facility costs, i.e., uniform facility cost, This was studied by Levi, Shmoys, and Swamy~\cite{DBLP:conf/ipco/LeviSS04}, in which an LP-based $5$-approximation was presented.
-Interestingly, the approximation ratio of $5$ not only remains the best known ratio for a long time since 2004, but also coincide with the best known approximation result obtained later for the general CFL problem~\cite{DBLP:conf/esa/BansalGG12} using local search heuristic.
+In the pursuit of settling down the approximability of CFL, an important variation between the general problem and the case with uniform capacities is when we have cardinality-type facility costs (CFL-CFC), i.e., uniform facility cost for which $o_i = 1$ for all $i \in \MC{F}$.
+This was studied by Levi, Shmoys, and Swamy~\cite{DBLP:conf/ipco/LeviSS04}, in which an LP-based $5$-approximation was presented.
+Interestingly, the ratio of $5$ remained to be the best known ratio for the next $17$ years since 2004.